Voigtländer Ultron 27mm f/2 X Review

 Conclusion

-Do you need autofocus or are you gravitating towards manual-focus-only lenses?
-This should be the first question you ask yourself before picking a lens such as the Voigtländer Ultron 27mm f/2 X.
+Do you need autofocus, or are you gravitating towards manual-focus-only lenses?
+This should be the first question you ask yourself before choosing a lens, such as the Voigtländer Ultron 27mm f/2.

-You may already have a few autofocus lenses and the Ultron 27mm could therefore be a nice compliment to your setup if you are looking for a compact solution with solid build quality and excellent optical performance.
+You may already have a few autofocus lenses, and the Ultron 27mm could therefore be a nice complement to your se’re looking for a compact solution with solid build quality and excellent optical performance.

-I struggled a bit with the handling with this lens being so small but I do believe it would only be a matter of time until I would get the hang of it.
-I could see the Ulton 27mm as a formidable fit for an X-E4 and it would make for a super compact travel setup with a versatile focal length and relatively fast f-stop.
+I struggled a bit with handling this lens due to its small size, but I believe it would only be a matter of time until I got the hang of it.
+I could see the Ulton 27mm as a formidable fit for an X-E4, and it would make for a super-compact travel setup with a versatile focal length and a relatively fast f-stop.

 Thanks again to Julian, Emmanuel, and Goran for helping me put this review together.